cip03/cip03.github.io.src/posts/2016-11-12-dynamic-existential.md

 ---

+**cocreature** has a [blog post][cocreature] showing how to dynamically load GHC compiled modules in general, as long as you do the bookkeeping.

+---

-GHC has a type called `Dynamic` that cannot be used for live coding to the same extent, since opening a `Dynamic` inside a generic world traversal will introduce a module dependency to the entity definition module.
+Inside GHC, there is a type called `Dynamic` that cannot be used for live coding to the same extent, since opening a `Dynamic` inside a generic world traversal will introduce a module dependency to the entity definition module.
 So I think `Dynamic` does not live up to its name, at least not in [Alan Key's][smalltalk] [sense][dynamic].

----

-As for me, I'll go read that Reynolds "GEDANKEN" paper Alan Key mentions, and further explore the connection between "dynamic" and "higher rank", which undoubtedly will turn out to involve some trivial misunderstandings on my part.
-But at least I'll have the motivation to learn more type theory.

 [wiki-late]: https://en.wikipedia.org/wiki/Late_binding "Late binding - Wikipedia"
 [Typed Racket]: https://docs.racket-lang.org/ts-guide/index.html "The Typed Racket Guide"
+[existentially]: http://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#existentially-quantified-data-constructors "9.1.
+Language options — Glasgow Haskell Compiler Users Guide"
 [variance]: https://www.schoolofhaskell.com/user/commercial/content/covariance-contravariance "Covariance, contravariance, and positive and negative position - School of Haskell"
 [rankn]: https://ocharles.org.uk/blog/guest-posts/2014-12-18-rank-n-types.html "24 Days of GHC Extensions: Rank N Types"
 [piponi]: http://blog.sigfpe.com/2014/05/cofree-meets-free.html "A Neighborhood of Infinity: Cofree meets Free"
 [Github]: https://github.com/mmn80/dynamic-meta "Github repo containing the code from this post"
+[cocreature]: https://purelyfunctional.org/posts/2016-05-20-dynamic-loading-haskell-module.html "purelyfunctional.org - Dynamic loading of Haskell modules"
 [smalltalk]: http://userpage.fu-berlin.de/~ram/pub/pub_jf47ht81Ht/doc_kay_oop_en "Dr. Alan Kay on the Meaning of “Object-Oriented Programming”"
 [dynamic]: https://computinged.wordpress.com/2010/09/11/moti-asks-objects-never-well-hardly-ever/ "In the comments section of this blog post, Alan Key suggests using the term “dynamic” to capture what he meant by OOP before that term's hijacking"